 What to serve it with

-Make some brown rice to go along with it.
+Make some brown rice, cauliflower rice, or this delicious Potato Rice to go along with it.
 After all—a curry just isn’t complete without it!
-And for some extra protein and flavor, I highly recommend topping it with cashews and freshly chopped cilantro.

 - 8 cloves garlic minced

 - 2 tablespoons curry powder

 - 2 cans tomato paste 6 oz each